+Knowledge Generation

-Knowledge Generation Research Fellow
+Research Fellow

 - To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
-To contribute to peer-reviewed publications and other outputs, including as lead author: - 3.
+To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
 To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant School policies; - 5.
-Specifically, to contribute towards high quality social science analyses, publication and dissemination, as well as actionable outputs, from qualitative longitudinal research with young people affected by Long Covid.
+To undertake a portfolio of novel biostatistical research in the area of high dimensional propensity score analysis in electronic health record data.

-- To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by applying for external grants/fellowships from good research funders, publishing peer-reviewed outputs as lead and co-author and evaluating teaching practice; - 2.
+- To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by applying for external grants/fellowships from good1 research funders, publishing peer-reviewed outputs as lead and co-author and evaluating teaching practice; - 2.
 To contribute to doctoral student supervision; - 3.
 To manage research grants and promote and ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 4.
-To support the development of early-career researchers; - Specifically, to produce high quality social science analyses, publication and dissemination, as well as actionable outputs, from qualitative longitudinal research with young people affected by Long Covid
+To support the development of early-career researchers; - 5.
+To undertake a portfolio of novel biostatistical research in the area of high dimensional propensity score analysis in electronic health record data.